Twonki/Hopinosis/README.md

 - It's free, open and for you to explore on Github :octocat:

+You can find [samples](samples.md) in this repository, with rough estimates of time on a common office-laptop (generic thinkpad).

 ## Build, Run and Test
 ### Interactive
 To run the code, go to /Src and start your GHCI.